krantzinator/100-days-of-code/log.md

 **Thoughts:** I'm sick (I get sick a lot, don't I?
 I might try to do too much and not sleep enough...), so it's an abbreviated day.
 I spent some time trying to figure out what the ng-bootstrap docs mean when they say to install Bootstrap 4, since other things I had read said not to use Bootstrap's jQuery with Angular.
 I couldn't find more specific instructions, so I just included the cdn for the CSS in the app's index files, then I installed ng-bootstrap.
 I'll play with it tomorrow and see if that worked.

 **Link to work:** [Angular app](https://github.com/krantzinator/shopping-list/)

+### Day `null`: June 15, 2017

+**Thoughts:** I didn't mean to do another sick day so soon, but today I spent 2 hours talking with a project team I'm on, as well as being point-person for all things baby since my husband is working late tonight.
+Oh, and I've got all this congestion and scratchy throat and stuff.
+I'm trying to rationalize it by saying, you know, I talked about programming things in that meeting.
+Or database schemas anyway.
+But yeah.
+Basically, I need to sleep now.